Last Updated on 08/03/2020 by FilipiKnow

 If you’re an employed member who prefers to get the proceeds via mail, the check will be sent to your employer’s address.

 On the other hand, members who prefer electronic loan disbursement must first avail of the UMID-ATM Savings Account/Unionbank of the Philippines (UBP) Quick Card.
-If you don’t have a Quick Card but have an existing Unionbank Savings Account Number, you may register/enroll it through the link provided by SSS (see the screenshot above).
+If you don’t have a Quick Card but have an existing Unionbank Savings Account Number or savings account from a different bank, you may register/enroll it through the link provided by SSS (see the screenshot below).

 Once done, tick the box that says “I agree to the Terms and Conditions” then click ‘Proceed’ to go to the next step.